 How is i Diagnosed?

 A thorough physical examination along with the patient’s medical history, observation for signs of the disease, symptoms, blood tests, imaging procedures such as ultrasound, computerized tomography (CT) and magnetic resonance imaging (MRI) and finally examination of liver tissue (liver biopsy) are tests and procedures used to diagnose cirrhosis.

-Treatment of cirrhosis depends on the cause of the condition and whether complications exist.
+Treatment depends on the cause and whether complications exist.
 Depending on the type of hepatitis virus, interferon and specific antiviral medications may be prescribed, corticosteroids and other immune suppressing drugs may be required to treat autoimmune hepatitis, diuretics may be prescribed for edema and ascites to remove fluid from the body, and antibiotics may be administered for infection.
 Depending on the type and severity of complications, hospitalization may be required.

 The process leading to cirrhosis can often be slowed and sometimes even halted.
 Treating the underlying cause of cirrhosis can prevent further liver damage and reduce complications, such as treatment for alcohol dependency and medications to control the hepatitis B or C virus.